This is the forty-second in a series of posts on the Vietnam War. See here for the previous post in the series and here to go back to the master post.

 Naturally, the scenario Vietnam Combat Operations, Volume IV, depicts this encounter and the subsequent operations around Nui Dat.
 The fight also is shown in detail within a pair of scenarios from Steel Panthers: Main Battle Tank (SPMBT).
 This gives an opportunity to offer some thoughts on the limits of The Operational Art of War (TOAW) to depict the ground covered by Vietnam Combat Operations.

 If you look at the above screenshot, you can see that two VC battalion-sized units are identified in the vicinity of Nui Dat (best located via the 1st ATF headquarters unit at the center of the shot – with an ATF in the center of its graphic).
 A third, and stronger, enemy unit is located to the east.
 This additional intelligence may be due to my adventurousness.
-Feeling pretty confident that the area around Nui Dat was secure ahead of the historical schedule, I pushed west to contest a village, Xuyên Mộc.
+Feeling pretty confident that the area around Nui Dat was secure ahead of the historical schedule, I pushed east to contest a village, Xuyên Mộc.
 An ARVN airborne unit holds that strong point and the ahistorical location of that force may be providing additional intelligence.

 The point of this detail is that, to my TOAW eye (such as it is), it looks to me that I am facing a superior enemy force.
 It is speculated that the VC were planning an attack as they knew that the the 5th RAR was operating away from the immediate vicinity of the Australian base.
 In response to the possibility of being attacked, the Australians sent out company-strength patrols (companies of the 6th RAR) to, once again, attempt to locate the enemy formations.
 However, the mechanics of TOAW suggest I do differently.
 Given the knowledge that I am facing strong enemy units, I am not going to move without superiority both in quality and number of units.
 You may or may not be able to see it in my screenshot, but I immediately returned the 5th RAR to the operational area by helicopter.
 I brought it, not back to base, but instead into a blocking position to the north of the enemy.
 At this point I’m trying to calculate how much ARVN support I have nearby and assessing both the practicality and necessity of bringing in U.S. forces to augment my Australians.